caleorourke/grunt-jekyll-pages/CONTRIBUTING.md

 ## Pull Requests

 We accept all types of pull requests, just as long as they stay within scope and don't break compatibility downstream.
-If you're unsure about what impact your request might have, send us a [feature request](#feature-requests) first.
+If you're unsure about what impact your request might have, submit a [feature request](#feature-requests) first.
 This gives us a chance to vet it before you start working on something that we might decide not to merge.

 To create a pull request: